jonatas/ideia.me/_posts/2017-05-31-parsing-ruby-code.md

 ---

 After start my saga on [Ruby AST Search](./)
+I built a [few](https://github.com/jonatas/rubocopular) [tools](https://github.com/jonatas/fast) to
-I build some tools to help me to understand the AST and inspecting it.
+help me to understand the AST and inspecting it.

 After a few days around I discover everything I needed was already build in and I just need to learn about.